azureossd/azureossd.github.io/_posts/2020-09-15-unable-to-download-static-content-php-on-azure-app-service-linux.md

 author_name: "Srikanth Sureddy"
 tags:
     - Azure App Service Linux
-    - PHP 7.2/7.3
+    - PHP 7.2/7.3/7.4
     - Static Content
 categories:
     - Azure App Service on Linux # Azure App Service on Linux, Azure App Service on Windows, Function App, Azure VM, Azure SDK
     - PHP # Python, Java, PHP, Nodejs, Ruby, .NET Core
-    - Any Framework based on PHP 7.2 or 7.3 Images # Django, Spring Boot, CodeIgnitor, ExpressJS
+    - Any Framework based on PHP 7.2 or 7.3 or 7.4 Images # Django, Spring Boot, CodeIgnitor, ExpressJS
     - How-To, Configuration # How-To, Diagnostics, Configuration, Troubleshooting, Performance
 header:
     teaser: #"/assets/images/imagename.png"  There are multiple logos that can be used in "/assets/images" if you choose to add one.